 Originally published at AgoraPulse, the social media management experts.

 Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.
-Let us tell you six things you need to know before you start.
+Let us tell you 6 Things PR Agencies Need to Do With Social Media

 1. Just Listen